 The Hospice also has an important role to play in sympathetically supporting and caring for the family carers, who dedicate their lives to the comfort of their terminally-ill relatives.
 We offer support for families and friends when patients are in the Hospice and at the time of bereavement.
 The use of a family room at the Hospice, furnished with a kitchen and overnight accommodation, relieve some of the strain of visiting patients in the final stages of their illness.

 An appeal to raise £4.2 million to build a much-needed extension was launched in April 2017.
 The new extension will provide 10 new single ground floor ensuite inpatient rooms, new relatives room, treatment and therapy rooms, multi-faith room, improved visitors and reception area.
 The day centre will be completely renovated and enlarged, with the existing in-patient unit being used for long stay patients.
-We hope to start building in the summer of 2018.
+Building started in September 2018 and we hope the new hospice will be operational in late 2019.